cloudevents/spec/mqtt-transport-binding.md

 #### 3.1.3.
 Metadata Headers

-All [CloudEvents][ce] context attributes, including `datacontenttype`, MUST be individually mapped to and from the User Property fields in the MQTT PUBLISH message.
+All other [CloudEvents][ce] context attributes, including extensions, MUST be individually mapped to and from the User Property fields in the MQTT PUBLISH message.

 CloudEvents extensions that define their own attributes MAY define a secondary